DomResc/docker-backup-tools/README.md

 - Sufficient disk space for backups (at least 500MB free plus estimated backup size)
 - Sufficient memory for parallel operations (auto-adjusts based on available memory)
 - Basic bash utilities (find, sed, etc.)
+- pigz installed on the host system for optimal compression performance (falls back to gzip if not available)
 - The script will automatically verify these prerequisites before running

 ## How It Works